Adaptively trained Physics-informed Radial Basis Function Neural Networks for Solving Multi-asset Option Pricing

 Fig.\ref{fig:sigma} (a) shows the training loss curves versus optimization iterations for both experiments, while Fig.\ref{fig:sigma} (b) presents the corresponding testing error curves across the same iterations.
-Following a change in the PDE model parameter related to physical information, the RBFNN trained from scratch using the adaptive strategy converges to a computational accuracy of $1.8876 \times 10^{-4}$ after $317$ iterations.
-In comparison, resuming adaptive training from the previously converged RBFNN under the old parameter setting reaches an accuracy of $1.5074 \times 10^{-4}$ in only $227$ iterations as the network grows to $850$ hidden neurons.
-The results show that fine tuning the network that is continuing from the $\sigma_1 = 0.2$ model with $\sigma_1$ switched to $0.3$, achieves the same level of predictive performance as retraining from scratch but with significantly faster convergence.
+Following a change in the PDE model parameter related to physical information, the RBFNN trained from scratch using the adaptive strategy converges to a computational accuracy of $1.2168 \times 10^{-3}$ after $400$ iterations.
+In comparison, resuming adaptive training from the previously converged RBFNN under the old parameter setting reaches an accuracy of $9.7956 \times 10^{-4}$ in only $350$ iterations.
+The results show that fine tuning the network that is continuing from the $\sigma_1 = 0.2$ model with $\sigma_1$ switched to $0.3$, achieves both a higher level of predictive performance and faster convergence than retraining from scratch.
 This provides strong evidence of the broad applicability of our network architecture in practical market contexts.
-Nonetheless, the observed one-order-of-magnitude decrease in prediction accuracy relative to version $0.2$ indicates that the adaptive training solver may have converged to a local rather than a global optimum.